HIP-1195: Hiero hooks and an application to allowances

 - The number of hooks the entity has; and,

-- The total number of storage slots used by the entity’s lambdas.
+- The total number of storage slots used by the entity’s EVM hooks.

 Throttling